fufuok/bytespool/buffer/README.md

 func (bb *Buffer) Truncate(n int)
 ```

-Truncate buffer data\, keep data of specified length\.
-It panics if n is negative or greater than the length of the buffer\.
+Truncate buffer data, keep data of specified length.
+It panics if n is negative or greater than the length of the buffer.

 ### func \(\*Buffer\) Write